-- Curriculum differentiation
+- · Curriculum scaffolding

-- Enhanced differentiation of teaching materials
+- Enhanced scaffolding of teaching materials

-- Alternative teaching strategies
+- · Alternative teaching strategies

-- Appropriate review and target setting - Involvement of parents/carers in specific home/school based support projects - Working with the SENCo or Learning Support Coordinator to further refine teaching approaches
+- · Appropriate review and target setting

+- Involvement of parents/carers in specific home/school based support projects

+- Working with the SENCo or Learning Support Coordinator to further refine teaching approaches

 The subject teacher would be expected to liaise closely with the HOD and, if appropriate, the relevant HOY.
 If the strategies put into place by the subject teacher do not improve the student's performance, the SENCo should be contacted.